Field API in Drupal

 Categories

-Drupal 8, 9, and 10
+Drupal 8, 9, 10, and 11

 More information

 Drupal's field system provides us with a flexible system of adding different types of discrete data to content types.
 This enables us to create rich content models.
 The Field API allows us to define these distinct field types by creating a new plugin.
-These plugins specify a FieldType annotation.
-In this tutorial, we'll look at these annotations in detail.
+These plugins specify a FieldType attribute.
+In this tutorial, we'll look at these attributes in detail.
 We'll look at the implementations of field types from Drupal core.
 Also, we'll see what a new custom field type would look like.

 By the end of this tutorial, you should be able to: